cupidsity/dishwater-bag-/README.md

 you can also just open `index.html` in a browser. it needs no server at all, and that is deliberate, `game.js` is a plain script rather than a module so the page works straight off the filesystem.

-there is no build step. everything in the repo *is* the game, so deploying it means copying the files onto any static host. note that `vite build` will not produce a working `dist/`, it drops the plain script and the sprites, if you ever want a real bundled build the page has to move to a module script and the assets into `public/`.

 ## controls